Psychology

 PSYC 573.
 Theories of Psychotherapy.
 3 Credits.

 Theory and practicum in individual psychotherapy, with emphasis on systematic comparison of major theoretical viewpoints.
-Prerequisite or Corequisite: PSYC 571 and/or consent of instructor.
+Prerequisite: PSYC 541 and PSYC 543, or permission of the instructor.
+Prerequisite or Corequisite: Graduate coursework in research design or consent of instructor.

 PSYC 574.
 Advanced Therapeutic Interventions.
 3 Credits.